openstack-archive/stx-governance/reference/tsc/stx_charter.rst

 Core Reviewers, Technical Leads or Project Leads disagree.
 It defines the overall project architecture and sets the overall Project Priorities in collaboration with the community.
-It will be comprised of 7 members who will be appointed at Launch but fully elected by the Contributors within the first year.
+It will be comprised of 7 members who will be initially appointed but fully elected by the Contributors after the first year.

 NOTE: There will be additional updates to this document to clarify the timeline and process for electing TSC members.